Significant changes are presented in a changelog.

 - Playoffs to the next higher division

 No relegation can take place from Division 5.
 The exact distribution will be announced at the start of a season.

-The third and final phase is the playoffs, which start after the group stage and serve to regulate promotion and relegation to and from divisions.
+The third and final phase is the playoffs, which starts after the group stage and serves to regulate promotion and relegation to and from divisions.
 Participation in the playoffs is dependent on the results from the group stage.
-If a team qualified for the playoffs does not show up for the playoffs, the team will reach the worse of the two divisions that can be reached.
+If a team qualified for the playoffs does not show up for the playoffs, the team will reach the lower of the two divisions that can be reached.

 The exact format of each playoff will be announced on the league page.

-In the regular group stage, a match consists of two (2) games.
-In the playoffs, a match consists of a best-of-one (Bo1) or a best-of-three.
+In the group stage, a match consists of two (2) games.
+In the playoffs, a match consists of a best-of-one (Bo1) or a best-of-three (Bo3).
 The result will be entered automatically after the match.
 If the result is not entered after a few minutes due to a technical problem, the Administration must be contacted as soon as possible via support ticket.